 5. The northern lights are initially caused by the sun

-While the lights occur in the Earth's atmosphere, their cause lies around millions of kilometres away on the surface of the sun.
+Although the northern lights appear in Earth’s atmosphere, their story begins millions of kilometres away on the surface of the sun.
+There, violent eruptions known as coronal mass ejections (CMEs) blast vast clouds of charged particles into space.

 6. An aurora display is actually a distortion in the earth's magnetic field